iluwatar/java-design-patterns/memento/README.md

 > The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).

-**Programmatic Example**
+## Programmatic Example of Memento Pattern in Java

-We are working on an astrology application where we need to analyze star properties over time.
-We are creating snapshots of star states using the Memento pattern.
+In our astrology application, we use the Memento pattern to capture and restore the state of star objects.
+Each state is saved as a memento, allowing us to revert to previous states as needed.

 Let's first define the types of stars we are capable to handle.